crepererum-oss/tatutanatata/README.md

 $ cd tatutanatata
 ```

-Then create an `.env` with your credentials:
+Then create an `.env` file with your credentials:

 ```text
 TUTANOTA_CLI_USERNAME=fooooooo@tutanota.de